emaloney/CleanroomLogger/Sources/README.md

 By default, logging is disabled, meaning that none of the `Log`’s channels have been populated.
 As a result, they have `nil` values and any attempts to perform logging will silently fail.

-It is the responsibility of the *application developer* to enable logging, which is done by calling the appropriate `Log.enable()` function.
+It is the responsibility of the *application developer* to enable logging, which is done by calling the appropriate variant of the `Log.enable()` function.

 > The reason we specifically say that the application developer is responsible for enabling logging is to give the developer the power to control the use of logging process-wide.
 As with any code that executes, there’s an expense to logging, and the application developer should get to decide how to handle the tradeoff between the utility of collecting logs and the expense of collecting them at a given level of detail.
 >
-> CleanroomLogger is built to be used from within frameworks, shared libraries, Cocoapods, etc., as well as at the application level.
-However, any code designed to be embedded in other applications **must** interact with CleanroomLogger via the `Log` API **only**.
-Also, embedded code **must never** call `Log.enable()`, because by doing so, control is taken away from the application developer.
+> CleanroomLogger is built to be used from within frameworks, shared libraries, etc., as well as at the application level.
+However, any code designed to be embedded in other applications **must** interact with CleanroomLogger via the [`Log`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Structs/Log.html) API **only**.
 >
-> *The general rule is, if you didn’t write the `UIApplicationDelegate` for the app in which the code will execute, don’t ever call `Log.enable()`.*
+> We believe so strongly that the application developer should be in full control of logging policy application-wide, that we even provide a way to ensure that CleanroomLogger is *never* enabled.
+That way, if you need to include a third-party library that uses CleanroomLogger, you can decide to turn it off entirely, thereby ensuring that you pay no performance penalty for logging.
+Just call `Log.neverEnable()`.

 Ideally, logging is enabled at the first possible point in the application’s launch cycle.
 Otherwise, critical log messages may be missed during launch because the logger wasn’t yet initialized.